rebasemedia/Pricing/README.md

 # Pricing

-The repository contains the prices for the different services offered by Syntax Media.
+The repository contains the prices for the different services offered by **rebase media**.

 > [!NOTE]
-> Please confirm the prices listed here on the [website](https://pradumnasaraf.dev/services/).
+> Please confirm the prices listed here on the [website](services.pradumnasaraf.dev).

 | Service | Price | Description |
 | --- | --- | --- |